-The Holy Child Music Department offers three instrumental band ensembles to develop and challenge the various musical levels of its students.
-These groups include Concert Band, Jazz Band, and Wind Ensemble.
+The Holy Child Music Department offers instrumental band ensembles to develop and challenge the various musical levels of its students including Concert Band and Jazz Band.
 Please read the following information prior to registering your child for the band program.

 - Lessons on the following band instruments are offered: